thinkbigthings/zdd/README.md

-# zdd
+# ZDD - Zero Downtime Deployment

-project to illustrate zero downtime deployments
+This is a project to illustrate zero downtime deployments.